How to Make Milk Kefir and its Health Benefits

 My easy and simple milk kefir recipe goes as follows:

-Step 2: After all the milk kefir has passed through the strainer, I rinse out the empty jar with warm water and dry the jar with a clean tea towel.
+After all the milk kefir has passed through the strainer, I rinse out the empty jar with warm water and dry the jar with a clean tea towel on the outside of the jar.

-Step 4: Once the kefir grains are back in the pot, I weigh it again and add enough milk depending on how many kefir grains I have.
+Once the kefir grains are back in the pot, I add enough milk depending on how many kefir grains I have.
 The ratio should be about 1 g kefir grains/10 g milk.

-Step 5: After enough milk has been added, I close the jar with the airlock and place it back on the kitchen counter.
-After about 24 hours, I start again at step 1.
+After enough milk has been added, I seal the jar with the airlock (or a loose-fitting lid) and place it back on the kitchen counter.
+After about 48 hours, I will start this process again, at step 1.

 Tip: Check out my YouTube video where I explain my milk kefir routine!